-- Turn on Dynamic FPS. - Turn on Dynamic GOP and set a high Upper limit GOP length value.
+- Select the Zipstream Strength that you want to use. - Turn on Optimize for storage.
+This can only be used if the VMS supports B-frames. - Turn on Dynamic FPS. - Turn on Dynamic GOP and set a high Upper limit GOP length value.

-Most web browsers don't support H.265 decoding and because of this the camera doesn't support it in its web interface.
-Instead you can use a video management system or application supporting H.265 decoding.
+Most web browsers don't support H.265 decoding and because of this the device doesn't support it in its web interface.
+Instead you can use a video management system or application that supports H.265 decoding.